espressif/esptool/docs/en/espefuse/burn-key-cmd.rst

         - RESERVED.
         :esp32s2 or esp32s3: - XTS_AES_256_KEY_1.
 The first 256 bits of 512bit flash encryption key.
         :esp32s2 or esp32s3: - XTS_AES_256_KEY_2.
 The second 256 bits of 512bit flash encryption key.
+        :esp32h2: - ECDSA_KEY.
+It can be ECDSA private keys based on NIST192p or NIST256p curve.
+The private key is extracted from the given file and written into a eFuse block with write and read protection enabled.
+This private key shall be used by ECDSA accelerator for the signing purpose.
         - XTS_AES_128_KEY.
 256 bit flash encryption key.
         - HMAC_DOWN_ALL.
         - HMAC_DOWN_JTAG.